 This is a four-year research project (2015-2019) funded by an Insight Grant from the Social Sciences and Humanities Research Council of Canada to explore the emerging (dis)connections that take shape when complex problems such and gender inequality meet the policy process.

-Heather MacRae is a Jean Monnet Chair in European Integration and an Associate Professor in Political Science at York University, Toronto, Ontario, Canada.
+Heather MacRae is an Associate Professor in Political Science at York University, Toronto, Ontario, Canada.
 Her research focuses on gender politics in the European Union.
 Her publications include several book chapters as well as articles appearing in journals such as the Journal of Common Market Studies, West European Politics and Women’s Studies International Forum.
 Heather currently serves as a member-at-large on the governing board of the European Community Studies Association - Canada.

 Elaine Weiner is an Associate Professor in Sociology at McGill University, Montreal, Quebec, Canada.
 Her research interests lie at the interstices of gender, work and Central and East European societies.
 She is the author of Market Dreams: Gender, Class and Capitalism in the Czech Republic (University of Michigan Press, 2007).
 She has also published chapters in various books as well as articles in journals such as Social Problems, Social Politics and Women’s Studies International Forum.
 Elaine currently serves on the editorial board of Women's Studies International Forum.